dvdblk/tweet-saver/README.md

 ## Run the app
-Easiest way to run this is via Docker:
+Easiest way to run this app is with Docker:

 ```
 $ docker run --env-file <your-env-file> dvdblk/tweet-saver:latest